gogobook/my-asp-dot-net/ch9.md

 from the RegexOptions enumeration.
 In this case, you have specified that all searching should be case-insensitive.
-The other flag, ExplicitCapture , modifies how the match is collected in a way that, for your purposes, makes the search a bit more efficient—you see why this is later in this chapter (although it does have other uses that we don’t explore here).
+The other flag, ExplicitCapture , modifies how the match is collected in a way that, for your purposes, makes the search a bit more efficient——you see why this is later in this chapter (although it does have other uses that we don’t explore here).
 Matches returns a reference to a MatchCollection object.
 A match is the technical term for the results of finding an instance of